patrickcanny/review-scraper/README.md

 This approach does have some drawbacks:
 - A "highly positive" review seems to be biased towards the number of AFINN words that are in the sentence.
 It is possible that some positive reviews would have few AFINN words.
 - It currently does not take into account the actual review ratings that the reviewer gave the dealer (i.e. "5 stars").
 I have included this data in the logs for reference, and it potentially could be used to further refine the results.

+## Areas for improvement/future work
+There are a few places where this code could be improved:
+- Adding some kind of linting/formatting tool (i.e. ESLint) for consistent coding standards
+- I could not find a good way to mock cheerio in my unit tests, so in order to test the processor I had to actually run the scraper code in the unit test, which makes that particular test less like a unit test and more like an integration test
+- There are additional elements on the page that could be scraped to gather more data.
+There are reviews for individual aspects of the dealerships, and those review scores could be used to find which reviews are most positive.
+Additionally, it may be possible to affiliate specific employees with positive reviews to further refine the positivity score.